pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Witti_Notti.md

 # Links
-Some useful links to learn more about the TI beLight kit
+Some useful links to learn more about the Witti Notti device
 * [Witti designs](https://www.wittidesign.com/products/notti)